api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 <!-- please review the below -->

-1. Technical contributions

-- API3 will offer $400 of API3 Tokens for contributors that would classify as experienced.

-- API3 will offer $250 of API3 Tokens for contributors that are learning about their technical area of expertiese.

-2. Non-technical contributions

-- API3 will offer $300 of API3 Tokens for contributors that would classify as experienced (5years+ experience in a certain field) per day

-- API3 will offer $200 of API3 Tokens for contributors that are learning about their technical area of expertiese.

-Please provide a clear scope of work with detailed estmations of what
+Prospective contributors should provide a clear scope of work with (1) detailed deliverables and estimations of completion time, (2) any applicable coordination with other contributors necessary to accomplish the deliverables, and (3) the amount of API3 tokens requested.

 ::: info Join the API3 Community